dickiedyce/TextBuddyScripts/README.md

 To use the scripts, open TextBuddy and choose __Scripts->Open Scripts Folder__ from the menu.
 Save any script from this repository to that folder (ensuring that the extension is `.js`).

-Once a script is located in that folder, it can be run in TextBuddy using `⌘R`, or generally on the clipboard using `⌘T`.
+Scripts located in that folder, it can be run in TextBuddy using `⌘R`, or generally on the clipboard using `⌘T`.

 ## Script Descriptions

 ### Keep Only Email Names.js

-Convert email addresses copied from a GMail to a list of participants.It also fixes the reverse ordering of names in quotes.
+Convert email addresses copied from a GMail to a list of participants.
+It also fixes the reverse ordering of names in quotes.
 Compare with the built-in `Keep Only Email Addresses`.

 Before:
 ```